aamirk2244/SDA_PROJECT/README.md

 # SDA_PROJECT

+java -jar project.jar
-to run the project just type these command in your command line  + if you have not install java14 quickly install it in your pc java -jar project.jar
+(to run the project just type the above command in your command line  + if you have not install java14 quickly install it in your pc)